 Mental Health vs Mental Health Disorder

 Mental health is the overall wellness of a person’s mind.
-It involves how a person thinks, regulates their feeling, and how they behave as a result of their thoughts and feelings.
+It involves how a person thinks, regulates their feelings, and how they behave as a result of those thoughts and feelings.

-A mental health disorder is the changes in the patterns and thoughts that affect the behavior of an individual.
-The thoughts and feelings cause disruption in a person’s ability to behave in a normal way.
+Mental health disorders can be defined as the changes in the patterns and thoughts that affect the behavior of an individual.
+These thoughts and feelings cause disruption in a person’s ability to behave in a normal way.

-Some of the common mental health disorders among children are anxiety disorders, ADHD, autism spectrum disorder, eating disorders, and others.
+When it comes to children, some of the common mental health disorders they go through or can go through are anxiety disorders, ADHD, autism spectrum disorder, eating disorders, and others.

 Warning signs that your child is struggling with their mental health

 Have you noticed that your child is sometimes extremely happy and sometimes extremely sad?
-All children can have a general mood off day which is usually associated with external factors such as getting a bad score in math or having a fight with a fellow friend.
-But extreme mood swings in a short period of time is worth questioning.
-Having frequent mood swings can be a sign that your child is feeling anxious or is depressed.
+Like grown-ups, children can also have bad days, when they feel not so good about the things happening in their lives.
+Maybe they got a bad score on a test, or maybe they had a fight with their best friend.
+But extreme mood swings in children are not a very normal thing; having frequent mood swings can be a sign that your child is feeling anxious or depressed.